bitsofcotton/ddpmopt/README.md

 We can do P0DFT before to predict, this can increase some self-similarity based jammers but many of the cost increases, we eliminated this code.

-We are avoiding jammer by PdeltaOnce then predict by invariant can get return something continue result on datastream-prediction inner product. \[pq\]redg using this.
+We are predicting by invariant can get return something continue result on datastream-prediction inner product. \[pq\]redg using this.
 This improves finite combinations up to aleph_0 but works very well on some of the soft PRNG tests.

 # Tips on recursive
 We can use bitsofcotton/goki_check_cc:test.py:\[pq\]redg command to recursive predictions.

-# XXX around predictions
-If input number is smaller than expected and input continuity is almost discontinued, result can be seen as only last small number weighted sum result.
-This is bug and we can correct this by enlarging predv0 unit however this costs huge.
-We're using moderate spec PC around early 2020 laptop, so we cannot endure the result on them so the implementation is excluded but can be specified in the parameters in \[pq\]redg.cc pred... call.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...